-For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/support.
+For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/serviceabilitytools.
+Click SupportAssist and then, click SupportAssist OS Recovery.

 Real-Time Clock (RTC Reset)

 The Real Time Clock (RTC) reset function allows you or the service technician to recover Dell Inspiron, systems from No POST/No Power/No Boot situations.
 The legacy jumper enabled RTC reset has been retired on these models.